We will help you if you’re legally homeless or are likely to become homeless.

 You can complete a 10 minute online assessment (Enhanced Housing Options Wizard) which will provide advice and guidance tailored to your current situation.
 It will give you the next steps that you should take to address your current situation and if you are homeless or threatened with homeless in 56 days and are unable to help yourself you will be able to self-book an appointment with a Housing Solutions Officer at a date and time to suit your needs.

-If you do not have access to a smart phone/computer and/or the internet you can use equipment based in the Council Express Zone on the ground floor of Colchester Library.
-The Council Express Zone is open Monday-Friday, 9am-5pm.
+If you do not have access to a smart phone/computer and/or the internet you can contact the Housing Solutions Team on 01206 580290 Monday – Friday 9am – 5pm, who will provide you with advice and assistance on how to book an appointment.
 In the Colchester area we have asked all of our partners to automatically refer their customers to us if they meet the criteria and assist them where needed to complete the EHO.

 If you are unable to complete the online assessment and are already engaged with services, you may be able to complete this with the assistance of your support worker.
 Some public bodies will also have a duty to notify the Council if they are aware that you are threatened with homelessness within 56 days, or are currently homeless.